flipacholas/Architecture-of-consoles/articles/pc-engine.md

 Inside this console, we find the **HuC6280**, a chip made by **Hudson Soft** that houses two components.
 One of them is the CPU, which can operate at two speeds: **~1.79 MHz** and **~7.16 MHz**.

 The HuC6280 is not an off-the-shelf component, like the [Z80]({{< ref "master-system#cpu" >}}), but instead a proprietary CPU designed by NEC.
-After checking out the official docs, it does seem to replicate a lot of behaviour from the famous **MOS 6502** and **Western Digital's 65C02**.
+After checking out the official docs, it does seem to replicate a lot of behaviour from the famous **MOS 6502** and **WDC's 65C02**.
 That being said, what does all of this mean for the programmer?

-Before we start, we've already covered some parts of the MOS 6502 [here]({{< ref "nes#cpu" >}}) and also described a 16-bit variant made by Western Digital and Ricoh [here]({{< ref "super-nintendo#cpu" >}}), in case you want to check them out first.
+Before we start, we've already covered some parts of the MOS 6502 [here]({{< ref "nes#cpu" >}}) and also described a 16-bit variant made by WDC and Ricoh [here]({{< ref "super-nintendo#cpu" >}}), in case you want to check them out first.

-The 65C02 is another modified version of the MOS 6502 made by Western Digital, it's a lot more efficient due to its manufacturing approach (CMOS).
+The 65C02 is another modified version of the MOS 6502 made by Western Design Center, it's a lot more efficient due to its manufacturing approach (CMOS).
 From the software side, the 65C02 adds a couple of new instructions and modifies the behaviour of some existing ones.

 We could a lot more about the 65C02, but I think it's better to focus on the features added by Hudson (complementing the 65C02) because they are critical to efficiently operate this console.
 Compared to the 65C02, the HuC6280 has:
 - **More opcodes**, some targeting the components surrounding the CPU.